2021 Workplace Safety Tips

 Falling

 • Transparent doors, gates, walls, and windows must be made of safe materials and shockproof.
-They should also have warning signs fixed to them so that a person can see them.
+They should also have warning signs fixed so a person can see them.

 • Windows should be designed so that they can be opened and washed safely.
 They must be designed in such a way as to prevent falling out of them and must be visible when open so that a person does not bump into them.

-• Escalators and moving walkways must function safely and be equipped with the necessary devices, such as stop buttons, easily recognizable and accessible.
+• Escalators and moving walkways must function safely and be equipped with the necessary devices, such as stop buttons, that are easily recognizable and accessible.

 Toilets